EpocDotFr/WunderlistToKanboard/README.md

   - PHP (any >= 5.x version should work, this script was tested on PHP 5.4.31) with SQLite 3 support
   - A command line interpreter
-  - Kanboard 1.0.7 **/!\ this script was tested on this version only**
+  - Kanboard 1.0.12
-  - Wunderlist web application (tested on 2.3.6.1)
+  - Wunderlist web application 3.3.8
   - A beer

 ## Quick usage